ahmedlrashed/COVID-Retrospective-EDA/README.md

 Montenegro
 Czechia

 What these two lists have in common is they are smaller, more densely populated countries.
-This makes sense because the infection and death rate is directly proportional to how quickly the virus spreads.
-Smaller nations have less infrastructure to promote and enforce social distancing, and at the same time, higher population density means the virus will have many avenues to jump from host to host, affecting large swathes of community in a short time.
+This may be a result of smaller nations having less infrastructure to promote and enforce social distancing.
+Also, it may also be a result of higher population density means the virus will have many avenues to spread from host to host, affecting many people in a short time.

-When we investigated the countries with the hightest death counts (irrespective of population), we find that the US tops the chart with more casualties than the next two countries combined!
+When we investigated the countries with the highest total death counts (ignoring population), we find that the US tops the chart with casualties comparable to the next two countries combined!
 United States
 Brazil
 India